fingerprintjs/fingerprintjs-pro-gtm/README.md

   </a>
 </p>

-# Fingerprint Pro Google Tag Manager template
+# Fingerprint Google Tag Manager template

-This repository contains a Google Tag Manager template you can use to add [Fingerprint Pro](https://fingerprint.com/) to your website.
+This repository contains a Google Tag Manager template you can use to add [Fingerprint](https://fingerprint.com/) to your website.

 For step-by-step instructions on using this integration, see the full [Google Tag Manager guide](https://dev.fingerprint.com/docs/fingerprintjs-pro-google-tag-manager) in the Fingerprint documentation.

 ## Usage

-1. [Sign up](https://dashboard.fingerprint.com/signup) for a Fingerprint Pro account if you haven't already.
+1. [Sign up](https://dashboard.fingerprint.com/signup) for a Fingerprint account if you haven't already.
 2. Import this `template.tpl` from [latest release](https://github.com/fingerprintjs/gtm-integration/releases) into your Google Tag Manager workspace.
-3. Add a Fingerprint Pro tag to your website.
+3. Add a Fingerprint tag to your website.
 You will need your public API key and workspace region.
-4. Use the `FingerprintResult` or your own *Custom result name* to access the Fingerprint Pro result in GTM's `dataLayer`.
+4. Use the `FingerprintResult` or your own *Custom result name* to access the Fingerprint result in GTM's `dataLayer`.
 5. Use the `Fingerprint.started` and `Fingerprint.identified` event names to create custom events and trigger actions after the JS agent is loaded or the visitor is identified.

 ## Template Fields

-For more information and the full API reference, see [Fingerprint Pro JS Agent](https://dev.fingerprint.com/docs/js-agent) in our documentation.
+For more information and the full API reference, see [Fingerprint JS Agent](https://dev.fingerprint.com/docs/js-agent) in our documentation.

 `Tag type` – The way you want to use the tag.
 There are 3 options:
   - `Start and identify` – the default behavior.
 Start the JS agent and identify the browser immediately.
-If you want to start the JS agent first and identify the browser later based on some event, use two separate `Start` and `Identify` Fingerprint Pro tags.
+If you want to start the JS agent first and identify the browser later based on some event, use two separate `Start` and `Identify` Fingerprint tags.
   - `Start` – only load the JS Agent.
   - `Identify` – identify the browser.
 The JS Agent must be started before.
 You can collect additional metadata data first and then trigger this tag with the metadata inside `linkedId` or `tag`.